-The Scottish Government has committed to providing a Self-Isolation Support Grant (SISG) of £500 to workers who earn less than the Real Living Wage or are in receipt of a low income benefit, and who will experience reduced earnings as a result of them, their child or the person they are caring for being required to self-isolate to prevent the spread of COVID- 19.
+We have committed to providing a Self-Isolation Support Grant (SISG) to workers who earn less than the Real Living Wage (RLW) or are in receipt of a low income benefit, and who will experience reduced earnings as a result of them, their child or the person they are caring for being required to self-isolate or advised to stay at home to prevent the spread of COVID- 19.

-Eligibility for the scheme was expanded on 7 December 2020 to include: 1) parents or primary carers of children required to isolate; and 2) applicants who would ordinarily have an underlying eligibility for Universal Credit (based on earnings prior to the self-isolation request period), who experience a reduction in earnings as a result of being asked to self-isolate.
+Eligibility for the scheme was expanded on 7 December 2020 to include: 1) parents or primary carers of children required to isolate, and 2) applicants who would ordinarily have an underlying eligibility for Universal Credit (based on earnings prior to the self-isolation request period), who experience a reduction in earnings as a result of being asked to self-isolate.
 Backdated applications (28 September – 6 December) from applicants who would qualify for the SISG following changes made on the 7 December are not currently being accepted.
 There will be scope on a discretionary basis for retrospective revisions of decisions involving those parents or primary carers of children required to isolate who had applied prior to 7 December and were refused solely on that ground.

-Eligibility for the scheme was expanded further on 16 February 2021 to include: 1) applicants who are in receipt of means-tested Council Tax Reduction; 2) applicants who earn the Real Living Wage or less or whose household income is less than Universal Credit + 25% for their circumstances; 3) carers of adults required to isolate; and 4) a widening of the application period to 28 calendar days from being told to self-isolate.
+Eligibility for the scheme was expanded further on 16 February 2021 to include: 1) applicants who are in receipt of means-tested Council Tax Reduction, 2) applicants who earn the Real Living Wage or less or whose household income is less than Universal Credit + 25% for their circumstances, 3) carers of adults required to isolate, and 4) a widening of the application period to 28 calendar days from being told to self-isolate.
 Someone told to self-isolate on or after 2 February (but before the extension is operational in their local authority area) will need to be able to make a backdated claim for payment.

 The Scottish Welfare Fund will be the legislative and delivery mechanism for SISG in the form of Crisis Grants, as they are designed to provide occasional support to people facing immediate financial need which poses a risk to their health and wellbeing.